 But we write or edit all posts, and we only feature posts that we think add value to your reader experience.

 And we always disclose when we’ve received payment for a post.

-All links to external sites are included to enhance your reader experience – so you can easily click on the website of the particular hotel, cruise ship or tour operator without having to Google it!
+All links to external sites are included to help you – so you can easily click on the website of the particular hotel, cruise ship or tour operator without having to Google it!

-Some other links may be paid links, but we clearly disclose when a company has asked us to let you – our readers – know about their hospitality service or business.
+Some links may be paid links, where a brand has asked us to include a link to their site.
+But we always clearly disclose when a company has asked us to let you – our readers – know about their hospitality service or business.